madvorak/grammars/README.md

 # Grammars formally in Lean

+This commit is synchronized with our [paper](https://arxiv.org/abs/2302.06420) [v2].

 ## Instructions

-In order to install Lean 3, follow the [manual](https://leanprover-community.github.io/get_started.html).
+In order to install Lean 3, follow the [manual](https://github.com/leanprover-community/leanprover-community.github.io/blob/662aaab1d374a90d85a26e405a1fac698304a281/templates/get_started.md).

 In order to download this project, run `leanproject get madvorak/grammars` in your Unix-like command line.